Dr Cecil Belfield Clarke

 In the 1950s Dr Clarke was the senior medical advisor to the new Ghanaian government helping Ghana reimagine their healthcare system.

-He also represented Caribbean region’s medical professionals on the international stage as the delegate to the British Medical Association.
-Dr Clarke consistently pushed for investment in healthcare access, education and fair opportunities for Caribbean doctors and students.
+He also represented Caribbean medical professionals on the international stage as the delegate to the British Medical Association.
+He consistently pushed for investment in healthcare access, education and fair opportunities for Caribbean doctors and students.

 Dr Clarke with a patient